Republic of Singapore Navy: Submarines

+It was believed that the Challenger class were purchased to develop the required submarine operations expertise before selecting a modern class of submarines to replace them, since all the boats were then over 40 years old.
+RSS Challenger and RSS Centurion were retired from service in 2015.
+The remaining two Challenger class, RSS Conqueror and RSS Chieftain were decommissioned on 25 November 2024.

 Bases

 Tuas Naval Base

 Tuas Naval Base (TNB) is located at the western tip of Singapore and occupies 0.28 km2 (0.11 mi2) of land.
 It was officially opened on 2 September 1994 by Prime Minister Goh Chok Tong.
 For about two decades, Brani Naval Base was the RSN's only base.
 An expansion of the fleet in the early 1980s meant that more space was needed for the fleet and its shore infrastructure.
 However, this was not possible as the land around Brani was reserved for use by the port authority to develop container facilities.
 As a result, Tuas was selected as the site for a new naval base.

 Better utilisation of space at TNB resulted in two and a half times more berthing space than Brani, even though TNB only has a shoreline of 850 m (0.5 mi).
 Provision was also made for recreational facilities.
 Automation was incorporated into the design of TNB to reduce manpower requirements, such as mechanical ramps for the loading and unloading of vehicles and an automatic storage and retrieval system.
 It also has a floating dock which can lift 600 tonnes and transfer a ship from sea to land to facilitate repairs and maintenance.

 The base has since been enclosed to the west by land reclamation in Tuas South.
 The missile corvettes, patrol vessels, littoral mission vessels and mine counter-measures vessels are based at TNB.